This page contains Chapter 4 from

 Let’s also recognise that scientific knowledge is provisional and incomplete.
 Advice on non-fat diets is one example where scientific orthodoxy has significantly changed.
 To be scientific is to acknowledge that scientific theories can change.

-Again, methods that make sense in some fields of science – such as double blind trials, in which experimenters aren’t aware which members of a sample are receiving a given treatment, as opposed to a placebo – aren’t applicable in all other fields of science.
+Again, methods that make good sense in some fields of science – such as double blind trials, in which experimenters aren’t aware which members of a sample are receiving a given treatment, as opposed to a placebo – aren’t always feasible in other fields of science.

 In short, whilst science is one of the key tools used by humanity to advance towards sustainable superabundance, science in itself is not the end goal.
 Nor is the scientific method the only tool in our toolkit.